-The traditions of New Orleans’ Black or, as they are commonly called, “Mardi Gras” Indians is unique to New Orleans.
-Yet, like jazz—which grows out the same soil of that city’s legendary Congo Square—it tells a defining story of America.
+New Orleans’ Black Masking Indians or, as they are commonly called, “Mardi Gras” Indians are unique to New Orleans.
+Like jazz—which grows out the soil of that city’s legendary Congo Square—they tell a defining story of American culture.

-Mardi Gras Indian culture was forged in a crucible of racist exclusion: people of color in New Orleans were prohibited from participating in the city’s annual celebration of Mardi Gras.
-Beginning in the late 19th century New Orleanians of Color responded to this prohibition, and to segregation more generally, by organizing themselves into tribes that “masked Indian” on Mardi Gras day.
-In assuming the identity of “Indians” they both defied the prohibition and affirmed their historic kinship with Native Americans.
+Black Masking Indian culture was forged in a crucible of racist exclusion: people of color in New Orleans were prohibited from participating in the city’s annual celebration of Mardi Gras.
+Beginning in the late 19th century New Orleanians of color responded to this prohibition, and to segregation more generally, in organizing themselves into tribes that “masked Indian” on Mardi Gras day.
+In assuming the identity of “Indians” they both defied the racist prohibition and affirmed their historic kinship with Native Americans.

-The spirit of cultural synthesis and inclusiveness that defines Mardi Gras Indian culture is also expressed in the celebration of the Sicilian Catholic festival honoring St. Joseph (the patron saint of the poor) on March 19th every year.
-Although New Orleans is a predominately Catholic city, that alone does not account for why Mardi Gras Indians dress in their splendid beaded suits and take to the streets on St. Joseph’s night.
-According to Chief Tootie Montana, in doing so they honor the bonds of friendship and neighborliness that existed—even at the height of Jim Crow in New Orleans—between African Americans and Sicilian Americans.
-For Tootie, who grew up in a racially mixed neighborhood in the 7th Ward, the dazzling and elaborate St. Joseph shrines that local Sicilian American shopkeepers created for the St. Joseph feast day provided an early source of inspiration for the design of his Mardi Gras Indian suits.
+The spirit of cultural synthesis and inclusiveness that defines Black Masking Indian culture is also expressed in the celebration of the Sicilian Catholic festival honoring St. Joseph (the patron saint of the poor) on March 19th every year.
+New Orleans is a largely Catholic city, but that alone does not account for why Mardi Gras Indians dress in their splendid beaded suits and take to the streets on St. Joseph’s night.
+According to Chief Tootie Montana, they do so to honor the bonds of friendship and neighborliness that existed—even at the height of Jim Crow in New Orleans—between African Americans and Sicilian Americans.
+For Tootie, who grew up in a racially mixed neighborhood in the 7th Ward, the dazzling and elaborate St. Joseph shrines that local Sicilian American shopkeepers created for the St. Joseph feast day provided an early source of inspiration for the design of his Indian suits.

-Hurricane Katrina struck New Orleans two months after Chief Tootie Montana passed away, wiping out huge swathes of a city that he knew, deeply loved, and called home for his whole life.
-The impact of the destruction was disproportionately experienced in predominantly African American neighborhoods, such as the 9th Ward.
-Before Katrina, New Orleans had one of the highest rates of African American home ownership of any American city; after the storm, the massive loss of homes triggered the largest displacement of people of color since the Civil War.
+Hurricane Katrina struck New Orleans two months after Chief Tootie Montana unexpectedly passed away, wiping out huge swathes of a city that he deeply loved and called home for his entire life.
+The destruction disproportionately impacted African American neighborhoods, such as the Lower 9th Ward.
+Before Katrina, New Orleans had one of the highest rates of African American home ownership of any American city; after the storm, the massive loss of homes triggered the largest displacement of African Americans since the Civil War.
 For a multitude of reasons—including homeowner insurance policies that offered inadequate compensation to rebuild; a “Road Home” recovery program that also provided insufficient funds to homeowners; and the gutting of the public school system as well as much public housing in New Orleans—many New Orleanians never returned home.
-Yet, in the aftermath of Katrina and the staggering social havoc it wrought, Mardi Gras Indian culture never faltered.
-It came back strong and was embraced as a vital symbol of New Orleans’ survival by all races and ethnicities.
+Yet, in the aftermath of Katrina and the staggering social havoc it wrought, Black Masking Indian culture never faltered.
+After Katrina the culture was embraced as a vital symbol of New Orleans’ survival by all races and ethnicities.
 In the post-Katrina years the culture has continued to grow, drawing more young people into the art and craft of suit-making and the rich repertoire of songs and dances that form the core of the tradition.